 Take a look at this creative email from Extensis – also found on the Really Good Emails platform.

-All these good examples show that mistakes happen, and it’s not the end of the world!
-There are many ways to build a good apology email – it all depends on who your email recipients are, your brand voice, your industry, products or services.
+All these good examples show that marketing mistakes happen, and it’s not the end of the world!
+There are many ways to build a good apology email – it all depends on who your email recipients are, your brand voice, your industry, products, or services.
 In the end, we are all human, and we understand that sometimes mistakes happen!